Authoritarian, sociopathic, and narcissistic personality traits have many similarities.

 All abusers are in denial and they tend to be comfortable lying.
 With a lifetime of practice (and no qualms) they have developed the skill to sound believable when making baseless statements.
 The abuser presents himself as a sincere, respectable person; which gains him credibility and makes people feel uncomfortable about asking for substantiation.
 They may fail to look closely at evidence—if not ignore it—because of his charm and convincing manner.
 He may show a hint of aggression to intimidate others from challenging his position.
 The liar also benefits when people are overly self-confident and believe they can “just tell” who is lying and who is telling the truth, and so fail to adequately investigate.
 The confidence of the duped believers then has the power of convincing others who are more uncertain … and the lie becomes “truth.”

 A sense of entitlementis one of the characteristics of antisocial and narcissistic personality disorders and a natural extension of grandiosity; considering oneself superior to others.
-It can be revealed in the reasons they give to why they have the right to something they want, in their expectations of others to supply what they want, or in their fury when they don’t get what they want.
+It can be revealed in the reasons someone gives to why they deserve or have the right to something they want, in their expectations of others to supply what they want, or in their fury when they don’t get what they want.